NX10 Mold Wizardry – Part 3

 There are many other common and not so common steps:

 - Establishing a Mold CSYS

 - Incorporating a shrink factor, uniform or non-uniform

 - Defining closure (patch) surfaces

-- Establishing mold parting surfaces
+- Establishing mold parting faces

-- Defining regions for cavity and core side surfaces and side-pulls, inserts, slides, sub-inserts, etc
+- Defining regions for cavity and core side surfaces and side-pulls, inserts, slides, sub-inserts, etc.

 - Creating tool geometry directly from cavity geometry